PhpGt/StyleGuide/README.md

 ## Overview.

 Please see a simplified bulleted list below.
-Click the headings for more information, examples and justification of the decisions.
+Click the headings for more information, examples and justification behind the decisions.

 ### [General concepts](general).